Sampot

-A sampot (សំពត់ /sɑmpʊət/ /km/), a traditional dress in Cambodia.
-The traditional dress is similar to the dhoti of Southern Asia.
-It is also worn in the neighboring countries of Laos and Thailand where it is known as pha nung (ผ้านุ่ง /th/).
+A sampot (សំពត់ /sɑmpʊət/ /km/), is a traditional dress in Cambodia.

 Etymology

 Sampot (សំពត់) is a modern Khmer term that refers to "cloth", "woman's skirt", and "a piece of cloth used as a lower garment, specifically the Khmer sarong."
 It is derived from several terms, including "saṃbata, sambata, saṃbūta, saṃmbuta, sambattha, and sabvata," which can be found in groups of the Inscription Modern Angkor Wat (IMA) from the 16th and 17th centuries CE, during the middle Khmer period.
 The root of the word sampot is ba't and ba'ta, which mean "to encircle, surround."
 The terms *sbat and sba'ta are derived from this root and mean "to gird, wrap, or envelop (the body)."

 Indian scholar Ramanlal Nagarji Mehta suggests that the Khmer word sampat-hol for textiles may date back to the Sanskrit word sam-patola (सम्-पटोल), meaning "like a Patola."
 It is highly likely that the fabric and technique were brought by Hindu immigrants in the 3rd or 4th centuries CE, if the Khmer word is derived from Sanskrit.

 The term "Sampot" also entered the Thai court as sompak (สมปัก) and song pak. (สองปัก) According to historical records, "An official letter from the Dutch East India Company (VOC) in Ayutthaya to an official in Surat", dated 2 December 1662, during the 16th and 17th centuries of the Ayutthaya period, the Siam court ordered textiles from India and Cambodia known as "pha poom, sompak poom (pha sompak puum), and sompak lai."
 These textiles were later narrowed down by the Siamese court as the traditional attire worn by Siamese nobles that was bestowed upon Siamese nobles by the King of Siam.